-Accumulated interest income or expenses from interest rate swaps and currency swaps that have taken place during the financial period are recognized in the income statement under financial items, as are changes, in accordance with IAS 39, in the fair value of interest rate derivatives that are a part of the Group's risk management policy but are excluded from hedge accounting.
+When cash flow hedge accounting is applied, the effective portions of changes in the fair value of hedging instruments are recognized in shareholders' equity in the hedging reserve.
+Accumulated changes in fair value of the interest rate derivatives are recognized in financial income and expenses in the operation takes place.
+Correspondingly, accumulated changes in fair value of the electricity price forwards are recognized as tion takes place.
+When a hedging instrument matures, is sold, terminated, the cumulative gain or loss on the hedging instrument from the period when the hedge was effective remains separately recognized in equity until the forecast transaction occurs.
+The cumulative gain or loss is recognized immediately through profit and loss if the forecast transaction is no longer under financial income or expenses and the ineffective part of of currency derivatives designated as effective hedges of net investments in foreign operations are recognized in equity as eign operation.
+The ineffective part of the hedging relationship financial period are recognized in the income statement under financial items, as are changes, in accordance with IAS 39, in the fair value of interest rate derivatives that are a part of the Group's risk management policy but are excluded from hedge accounting.
 Exchange differences rising from currency derivatives designated as hedges of accounts receivables and payables are recognized in other operating income and from currency derivatives used to hedge against exchange differences for borrowings, deposits and other monetary items recognized in financial income and expenses.
 Realized gains or losses from electricity price forwards are recognized under purchases as adjustment items.
 The fair values of derivative instruments are recognized under current assets and liabilities in the balance sheet.